wauputr4/wauwa/readme.md

 - <a href="https://youtu.be/bgxxUWqW6WU">Whatsapp API Tutorial: Fix Heroku Session</a>
 - <a href="https://youtu.be/iode8kstDYQ">Whatsapp API Tutorial: Dynamic Message Reply</a>
 - <a href="https://youtu.be/PF_MWklEQpM">Whatsapp API Tutorial: Fix Session & Support for Multi-Device Beta</a>

-## Important thing!

-As because Whatsapp regularly makes an update, so we needs to always **use the latest version of whatsapp-web.js**.
-Some errors may occurs with the old versions, so please try to update the library version before creating an issue.

-### How to use?

-- Clone or download this repo
-- Enter to the project directory
-- Run `npm install`
-- Run `npm run start:dev`
-- Open browser and go to address `http://localhost:8000`
-- Scan the QR Code
-- Enjoy!

-### Send message to group

-You can send the message to any group by using `chatID` or group `name`, chatID will used if you specify the `id` field in the form, so if you want to send by `name`, only use name.

-**Paramaters:**

-- `id` (optional if name given): the chat ID
-- `name` (optional): group name
-- `message`: the message

-Here the endpoint: `/send-group-message`

-Here the way to get the groups info (including ID & name):

-- Send a message to the API number `!groups`
-- The API will replying with the groups info
-- Use the ID to send a message

-### Downloading media

-I add an example to downloading the message media if exists.
-Please check it in `on message` event!

-We use `mime-types` package to get the file extension by it's mimetype, so we can download all of the type of media message.

-And we decided (for this example) to use time as the filename, because the media filename is not certain exists.

-## Support Me

-You can make a support for this work by [DONATING](./DONATE.md).
-Thank you.

-## Running In Server

-Jalankan :
-`sudo apt-get install -y libgbm1 libnss3 libatk-bridge2.0-0 libgtk-3-0 libgbm-dev`
-untuk install dependency, kemudian :
-`npm install puppeteer@latest`

-Menjalankan diserver perlu package PM2, Untuk menggunakan process manager seperti PM2 untuk menjalankan aplikasi Node.js, Anda dapat mengikuti langkah-langkah berikut:

-- Install PM2 melalui command-line dengan menjalankan perintah npm install pm2 -g.
-Jika Anda menggunakan server Linux, Anda mungkin perlu menambahkan sudo di depan perintah untuk menjalankan sebagai superuser.
-- Masuk ke direktori aplikasi Node.js Anda di command-line dan jalankan perintah pm2 start <nama_file_app.js> untuk memulai aplikasi.
-Pastikan untuk mengganti <nama_file_app.js> dengan nama file yang benar.
-- PM2 akan memulai aplikasi dan memberikan nomor id untuk memudahkan manajemen proses.
-Anda dapat menggunakan perintah pm2 list untuk melihat daftar proses yang sedang berjalan.
-- Anda juga dapat menggunakan perintah pm2 stop <id> untuk menghentikan proses, atau pm2 restart <id> untuk memulai ulang proses.
-- PM2 akan secara otomatis memulai aplikasi setelah restart atau kegagalan, sehingga aplikasi akan berjalan terus-menerus.
-- Jika Anda ingin memastikan PM2 tetap berjalan di background, Anda dapat menggunakan perintah pm2 startup untuk memulai PM2 sebagai layanan sistem, sehingga PM2 akan memulai otomatis setelah reboot.

-dapat membaca dokumentasi PM2 di https://pm2.keymetrics.io/.